The Alarm: Post-Brixton Academy

 In 2021, the band wrote and recorded the album War in 50 days, reflecting on the pandemic and lockdown situation.

 "The Red Wall of Cymru", as recorded by the Alarm, is Wales' official anthem for the Euro 2020.
 It features fans recorded in football grounds all across Wales.

+Peters died on 29 April 2025 after a battle with cancer.

 Influence

 Historian Martin Johnes has argued that the band are part of the contemporary history of Wales.
 His case is based on how the Alarm reflected cultural trends within Wales, and the band are discussed in his book Wales Since 1939 (2012).